A Pest and A Pet

 “Not today, at any rate,” Mom remarked dryly, digging around for her keys and then opening the trunk of our car.

 We stowed our groceries in, first grabbing out an apple for each of us.
 We were just about done when somewhere close by we heard, “Meow!”
 So close it sounded, it seemed like some cat could just jump right into my arms if it wanted to.

 We all looked around us.
 Jerri and I checked under the car.

 “Sounds like it’s coming from—” Mom slammed the trunk door. “—inside the car!”

-We all stared straight into the glowing golden eyes of a fluffy yellow and white cat laying up there in the back window.
+We all stared straight into the glowing green eyes of a huge fluffy orangey-yellow and white cat laying up there in the back window.